Transparent Language

 The various sections had useful words and phrases for everything from verbs, adjectives and grains (?!) to Helper Relationship Facilitation (?!), buying tickets and languages.

-While these weren’t particularly interesting to go through as they featured all of the same repetitive exercises as before, it was good to see that there was more than just the core lessons available.
+While these weren’t particularly interesting to go through as they featured all of the same repetitive exercises as before, it was good to see that there were more than just the core lessons available.

 I also stumbled across some grammar points and an explanation as to how the Cyrillic alphabet works and what each letter sounds like.